Claude Code Integration

 1. Install Rafter CLI

 Install globally:2.
-Initialize Agent Security
+Initialize Local Security

-- ✓ Install Backend skill to
+- Install Remote Code Analysis skill to

-~/.claude/skills/rafter/SKILL.md - ✓ Install Agent Security skill to
+~/.claude/skills/rafter/SKILL.md - Install Local Security skill to

-~/.claude/skills/rafter-agent-security/SKILL.md - ✓ Enable agent integration in config
+~/.claude/skills/rafter-agent-security/SKILL.md - Enable agent integration in config

 3. Restart Claude Code